 Managerial accountants have two major options for a professional credential or certification to help them reach their career goals within the accounting profession.

 The Certified Management Accountant (CMA) certification is offered by the Institute of Management Accountants.
 To qualify for eligibility, students must complete a minimum education of a bachelor’s degree from an accredited university.
 Upon receiving their diploma, CMA candidates can sit for the CMA exam.

 The CMA exam is a two-part test that typically takes four hours to complete.
-The first exam tests students’ knowledge of Financial Planning and Performance Analysis, and the other deals with Control and Financial Decision Making.
+The first exam tests students’ knowledge of Financial Planning and Performance Analysis, and the other deals with Control and Decision Making.

 CMA candidates must complete two years of relevant professional experience before receiving their certificates.
 They are also required to take thirty hours of continued professional education every year following certification.